TIGRLab/datman/docs/installation.rst

   cd datman
   pip install .

-Note that if you want to use the command line utilities (the scripts in datman's bin folder) you will also need to update your path, as shown below.
+You'll also want to update your path to make datman's command line utilities (the scripts in datman's bin folder) accessible without having to type out the full path, as shown below.

 .. code-block:: shell

-  # <root dir> should be replaced with the full path to your cloned datman copy
+  # $ROOTDIR should be replaced with the full path to your cloned datman copy
-  export PATH=${PATH}:<root dir>/datman/bin
+  export PATH=${PATH}:$ROOTDIR/datman/bin

-You'll also need to create some configuration files for datman, as described :ref:`here. <datman-conf>`

-Once your configuration files have been created, make your settings available to datman by setting the DM_CONFIG env var to the full path to your main config file and setting DM_SYSTEM to your system name.
+Datman requires some configuration files to run, as described :ref:`here. <datman-conf>` Once your configuration files have been created, make your settings available to datman by setting the DM_CONFIG environment variable to the full path to your main config file and setting DM_SYSTEM to your system name.

 .. code-block:: shell